kensixx/obsidian/Coding Interview University/Coding Interview University.md

 - Spring ORM
 - Spring Test
 ## Explain IoC and Dependency Injection?
+### Summary
+- **Inversion of Control (IoC)** is a broader concept where the control of object creation and lifecycle management is given to a framework or container.
+- **Dependency Injection (DI)** is an implementation of the IoC principle, where dependencies are injected into a class by the framework rather than the class managing them itself.

 **Dependency Injection (DI)** is a **specific implementation** of the IoC principle.

 It refers to the process of injecting dependencies (objects that a class needs to function) into a class, rather than the class creating those dependencies itself.